 Women often have to choose between a career and a family.
 According to some statistics, about 70% of Japanese women are essentially forced to stop working after their first child.

 The Government and companies have done their utmost to encourage couples to have children.
 They also encourage those singles to get a wife.
 Unfortunately, men are not used to being so close due to shyness and lack of commitment.
 Many are not in need of women to satisfy their sexual desires.

 The government has offered many types of aid, allowances and subsidies.
 Countries usually receive 15,000 yen a month to help raise and breastfeed their child.
 The government also offers more benefits for those who have 2 or more children.
 Some provinces have even offered very high amounts to encourage children.

 In addition to financial aid from the government, some companies like Canon have reduced the workload and encouraged couples to have children.
-TV shows, Doramas and Animes end up featuring large families with several children to encourage couples to have.
+TV shows, Doramas and Anime end up featuring large families with several children to encourage couples to have.

 In addition, companies have launched several products and simulators to encourage young people to find girlfriends, unfortunately sometimes this has the opposite effect and causes some isolate themselves.
 The media also tries to encourage couples to have more sexual intercourse, as this has also declined with some couples.

 Research shows that one of the main causes is the lack of sex, even among couples.
 In this article, we want to discuss whether the Japanese really lost interest in sex and what are the real reasons for the fall in Natality.

 The lack of interest in sex is known to sekkusu shinai shokogun or “celibacy syndrome“.
 Researches claim that more than 50% of the population did not have sex for up to a month.